yonzilch/blog/content/posts/use-backrest-for-Linux-full-backup.md

 ## Prepare

-Take me as an example, I install my CachyOS in an 240GB NVME disk, and I use [systemd-boot](https://wiki.archlinux.org/title/Systemd-boot) rather than Grub as bootloader.Also, I set LUKS encryption for my root XFS disk volume.
+Take me as an example, I install my CachyOS in an 240GB NVME disk, and I use [systemd-boot](https://wiki.archlinux.org/title/Systemd-boot) rather than Grub as bootloader.Also, I have set LUKS encryption for my root XFS disk volume.

-I installed a 500GB hard disk drive on the motherboard and later erase it into XFS file system.This disk will be as the backup volume, also I mount it at `/run/media/admin/715335b3-bd5e-4ee4-8cde-c1298fe669df/` by KDE Device-Auto-Mount(715335b3-bd5e-4ee4-8cde-c1298fe669df is the UUID of the disk partition it can be found by `blkid` command ).
+I installed a 500GB hard disk drive on the motherboard and later erase it into XFS file system.This disk will serve as the backup volume, mounted at `/run/media/admin/715335b3-bd5e-4ee4-8cde-c1298fe669df/` by KDE Device-Auto-Mount(715335b3-bd5e-4ee4-8cde-c1298fe669df is the UUID of the disk partition it can be found by `blkid` command ).

 Notice: You can also make backup disk mount automatically by configure `/etc/fstab`, but I won't make a deep explanation here.

 ## Install backrest

-There is an official [installation](https://github.com/garethgeorge/backrest?tab=readme-ov-file#installation) guide for installing backrest.
+There is an official [guide](https://github.com/garethgeorge/backrest?tab=readme-ov-file#installation) for installing backrest.

 Here I write a few commands suitable for mostly Linux Distros to install it.